 Family Nurse Practitioner

-Natalie Paul, FNP-C (she/they) is a family nurse practitioner in practice since 2016 providing primary care, urgent care, and specialty services.
+Natalie FNP-C (she/they) is a family nurse practitioner in practice since 2016 providing primary care, urgent care, and specialty services.
 Natalie is particularly passionate about LGBTQ+ health, neurodiversity-affirming healthcare, and gender-affirming hormone therapy.
 Natalie has a strong interest in keeping current on scientific literature for best practices in primary care and practicing evidence-based medicine.

 Natalie’s background includes four years of primary care at a rural community health clinic where she served the low-income rural communities of Southwest Washington and was a safe haven for the LGBTQ+ community.
 She also worked for one year providing telehealth urgent care services in Oregon and Washington, and 18 months in private practice in Portland, Oregon, providing full spectrum primary care.